Measurement of two-neutrino double electron capture half-life of $^{124}$Xe with PandaX-4T: Results and discussion

 The systematic uncertainties consist of eight contributions listed in Table~\ref{tab:uncertainty}.
 The first four items are incorporated into the likelihood function with corresponding characteristic parameters $\Vec{p}$ constrained by Gaussian penalties.
 The last four items are evaluated independently.

 The uncertainty on the $^{124}$Xe isotopic abundance is obtained as 1.0\% based on the PandaX-4T measurement, taking into consideration both statistical and systematic uncertainties.

-Our calculation of $^{124}$Xe 2$\nu$DEC modes closely agrees with that from the XENON collaboration, as discussed in Sec.~\ref{subsec.sig}.
-The slight difference between these two calculations introduces a minor variation of 0.2\% in the outcomes, which we account for as a systematic uncertainty.
+The slight difference between the two calculations of energy depositions of different $^{124}$Xe 2$\nu$DEC subshell introduces a variation of 1.8\% in the outcomes, which we account for as a systematic uncertainty of $^{124}$Xe 2$\nu$DEC model.

 The uncertainties from the background models in time evolution are also manually estimated, particularly for $^{214}$Pb, whose event rates varied over time.
 Different functions, such as switching from exponential to polynomial, are applied to fit the ascending and descending slopes of $^{222}$Rn $\alpha$ decays and used as an alternative model for $^{214}$Pb evolution.
+The shape of the background energy spectrum, namely the uncertainty in the slope of the linear function, has also been investigated.
 However, these model variations are found to have a negligible impact on the final fit results.

 The systematic uncertainty from the fit range is evaluated manually by adjusting the ROI to 24$-$74\,keV and 26$-$76\,keV.
 These changes resulted in a small uncertainty of 2.2\% compared to the baseline fit, which also confirms the stability of the fit.